-The S. pombe strain expressing a genomic Pak2-3GFP fusion was obtained in two successive steps.
-First, the pak2+ ORF plus its endogenous promoter were amplified by PCR using genomic DNA from S. pombe 972h- wild-type strain as the template, and the 5’ and 3´oligonucleotides PromPak2(XhoI)-FWD (XhoI site) and Pak2GFP(SmaI/XmaI)-REV (SmaI site) (Supplementary Table S2).
-The PCR product was cloned in frame into a pJK210 plasmid containing a GFP C-terminal Tag.
+The S. pombe strain expressing a genomic Pak2-3GFP fusion was obtained in two consecutive steps.
+First, the pak2+ ORF plus its endogenous promoter was amplified by PCR using genomic DNA from the S. pombe 972h- wild-type strain as template, and the 5’ and 3’ oligonucleotides PromPak2(XhoI)-FWD (XhoI site) and Pak2GFP(SmaI/XmaI)-REV (SmaI site) (Supplementary Table S2).
+The PCR product was cloned in frame into a pJK210 plasmid containing a GFP C-terminal tag.
 In a second step, this construct was linearized with SmaI and two additional GFP tags were added by a Gibson assembly approach.
-Finally, the resulting plasmid was linearized with BmgBI and transformed in a pak2Δ ura4.294 strain.
-To introduce the mutations at the two putative Ste11-binding motifs in Pak2 promoter (TR box), the pJK210-Pak2-3GFP plasmid was subjected to sequential site-directed mutagenesis by PCR.
-In this way, the conserved G in each motif was replaced by A by employing the mutagenic oligonucleotides described in Supplementary Table S2.
-To generate a strain producing a Pak2-GFP fusion under the control of Pak1 promoter, Pak1 5´UTR sequence was amplified by PCR using genomic DNA from S. pombe 972h- wild-type strain and assembled by Gibson cloning to a PCR-amplified Pak2-GFP fragment and the pJK210 plasmid linearized with SmaI.
-The resulting plasmid was digested with BmgBI and transformed in a pak2Δ ura4.294 strain.
+Finally, the resulting plasmid was linearized with BmgBI and transformed into a pak2Δ ura4.294 strain.
+To introduce the mutations at the two putative Ste11-binding motifs (TR box) in the Pak2 promoter, the pJK210-Pak2-3GFP plasmid was subjected to sequential site-directed mutagenesis by PCR.
+In this way, the conserved G in each motif was replaced by A by using the mutagenic oligonucleotides described in Supplementary Table S2.
+To generate a strain the produces a Pak2-GFP fusion under the control of Pak1 promoter, the Pak1 5’-UTR sequence was amplified by PCR using genomic DNA from the wild-type S. pombe 972h- strain, and assembled by Gibson cloning to a PCR-amplified Pak2-GFP fragment and the pJK210 plasmid linearized with SmaI.
+The resulting plasmid was digested with BmgBI and transformed into a pak2Δ ura4.294 strain.

 Media and growth conditions.